VIRGINIA AREA HISTORICAL SOCIETY'S

 The museum is open from 11:00 - 4:00 on the following days:

 Admission to the museum is by donation.
-Tours are given throughout the day and the facility is handicapped accessible.
-Special arrangements may be made for groups or classes.
+Tours are given throughout the day.
+The facility is handicapped accessible.
+Arrangements may be made for groups or classes.

 Friends of B'nai Abraham have made the former synagogue into a museum and cultural center.
 Virginia Area Historical is working in partnership with them.
 The building is located at the corner of 4th Avenue and 5th Street South in Virginia.
 At this time the building is open by appointment only.
 Please call 218-741-1136 to make arrangements.
 In addition to historical displays, visitors will enjoy the builidng itself with its beautifully restored stained glass windows.